<?xml version="1.0" encoding="UTF-8"?>

 <title>Amos Carvelli Funeral Home - Obituaries - Obituaries</title>

-<atom:link href="https://amoscarvelli.com/funerals/feed/obituaries-xml/" rel="self" type="application/rss+xml" />
+<atom:link href="http://amoscarvelli.com/funerals/feed/obituaries-xml/" rel="self" type="application/rss+xml" />

 <description></description>